 What We Do

-Founded in March 2003, the center’s initiatives flow naturally from Columbia Law School’s exceptionally rich curriculum relating to global law issues.
+Overall the center’s initiatives flow naturally from Columbia Law School’s exceptionally rich curriculum relating to global law issues.
 Its activities, in turn, affect that curriculum.
-As part of its regular curriculum, the Law School offers what is perhaps the largest number of courses and seminars of any U.S. law school, focusing on the challenges emerging from transnational movement of goods, capital, people, or ideas.
+As part of its regular curriculum, the Columbia Law School offers what is perhaps the largest number of courses and seminars of any U.S. law school, focusing on the challenges emerging from transnational movement of goods, capital, people, or ideas.

 The center addresses globalization's legal dimensions through diverse interdisciplinary research and scholarship.